Faralha/BunnyCDN-ImageBox/readme.md

 `STORAGE_API` : Storage API Keys/Password, NOT ACCOUNT API KEYS (keys differ with each Storage Zones.)

 `STORAGE_NAME` : The name of Storage Zone which you will use

+`PULL_ZONES` : Pull Zones which assigned to your Storage Zones

 ## Features